hikashi/TM-RRT_exploration/README.md

 ## Requirements
-The following code is executed in ROS Melodic in Ubuntu 18.04 LTS, Python 2.7
+The following code is executed in ROS noetic in Ubuntu 18.04 LTS, Python 2.7

 The following libraries are required to be installed before proceeding to run the code

-    $ sudo apt-get install ros-melodic-gmapping
+    $ sudo apt-get install ros-noetic-gmapping
-    $ sudo apt-get install ros-melodic-navigation
+    $ sudo apt-get install ros-noetic-navigation
     $ sudo apt-get install python-opencv
     $ sudo apt-get install python-numpy
     $ sudo apt-get install python-scikits-learn